-The Core Curriculum, as well as study in majors and concentrations, must prepare students to connect, in an explicit way, what they learn at Providence College to life beyond the College, and help them to understand and appreciate the complexities of the world and their role in it.
-Hence, the College must provide opportunities for students to be engaged in their learning and to apply what they learn to what matters to them.
+The Core Curriculum, as well as study in majors and concentrations, must prepare students to connect what you learn at PC to life beyond the College, and help you to understand and appreciate the complexities of the world and your role in it.